Give Your Horse the Best Start

 How is it Done?

-We generally start youngsters by bringing the horse to us for a period of a few weeks.
+We do not have the facilities to take horses in for starting, but if you are reasonably local and have suitable facilities, we may be able to help.
 We encourage owners to watch and participate in as much of the work as possible.
 We wish to enable you to have the service and the experience you want, and to be involved to as great a degree as you feel comfortable to be.
 We have on several occasions worked with experienced riders to enable them to be the first person to mount their own horse- which is a dream for many people.

 We use Join Up(R) of course, and introduce the horse to his first saddle, bridle, and long-lines.
 With some horses the introduction of the lines may require some further desensitisation.
 Whether or not the horse is going to be wearing a bit, we ensure that they understand how to yield to pressure and are good to lead.
 Standing still is another skill that some horses may need some help with!
 The first rider is introduced when we feel it is appropriate.
 For some horses this might be on the first day we work them, for other horses it may be after a fortnight or more, or it may be felt that the horse needs further time consolidating or growing at home before they are ready to accept the rider.

-How much of the ongoing education we do depends very much on the individual horse and the length of time they are here for.
+How much of the ongoing education we do depends very much on the individual horse and how much you are able to do.
 As work progresses, we usually have a fairly clear idea of what we are likely to achieve in a given time, and will work to your priorities as much as possible.
 Ideally, we would like to have the horse walk, trot, and canter in the school and out and about on a hack.

-Owners who bring horses here for starting typically go away with greatly enhanced skills in reading and communicating with horses, leading, handling, in-hand, riding a youngster, and long lining.
+The owners who we help with starting typically go away with greatly enhanced skills in reading and communicating with horses, leading, handling, in-hand, riding a youngster, and long lining.
 We use a treeless saddle (the Mondial Freedom Holistic Saddle) so as to avoid the need to use a treed saddle that might not fit.
 We work with many owners to find a solution to the saddle issue which both their budget and their horse can accommodate.

 How Long does it Take?